nus-cs2103-AY2425S1/ip/README.md

 KillJoy now allows you to archive your tasks in a dedicated folder.
 Each archive file gets a unique name, so you can keep a complete history of all your tasks without overwriting previous archives.
 Archiving happens automatically when tasks are completed and ready to be stored for later reference.

 ---

+This README is generated with help of ChatGPT